 What’s the Problem?

 So, if you’re OK with hybrid, and your employer is OK with hybrid, what’s gone wrong?
 It seems to be a breakdown in communication, monitoring and enforcement.
-Each area, when amiss, can cause anxiety, confusion, and discontentment.
+Each area in the future of remote work, when amiss, can cause anxiety, confusion, and discontentment.

 Case in point: According to Platformer’s Zoë Schiffer, Apple is closely monitoring attendance via badge records to ensure employees are coming to the office at least three times per week.
 Of course, that’s making workers uneasy.

-Check out Fortune’s latest headlines on the subject, and you’ll see the areas of discontent:
+Check out Fortune’s latest headlines regarding the return-to-the-office mandates, and you’ll see the areas of discontent:

-The HT Group is a good example of a midsize company that has embraced remote and hybrid work since the pandemic while addressing these potential pitfalls.
-Communication has been the key to making it work, says The HT Group President Chad Macy.
+The HT Group is a good example of a midsize company that has embraced remote and hybrid work since the pandemic while addressing these potential pitfalls on return-to-the-office mandate.
+Communication has been the key to making it work for the future of remote work, says The HT Group President Chad Macy.

 “For teams that are fully or partially remote, we encourage daily video meetings and consistent internal chats.
 If you want to talk to someone, video them,” he explains, adding that, for those who can come into the office, they are encouraged to do so on overlapping days.
 “We will try to provide lunch on days when everyone is in the office.
 We also plan regular team-building events and monthly ‘kudos’ celebrations to keep our culture strong.”